Xathanon/Moonwalk-1e/source/Stats/Skills/Social/Acting.rst

 -------------------------
 Impersonation is a skill of acting in all senses, to make others think one is someone who one is not.

-* Specializations: AI, Dwarves, Elves, Free Spirits, Giants, Humans, Orcs, Shapeshifters,
+* Specializations: AI, Dwarves, Elves, Free Spirits, Giants, Humans, Orcs, Shapeshifters

 Performance (Charisma):
 -----------------------